Is this your business?Claim it now.Make sure your information is up to date.

-David Golad, the late owner of Dave’s, began working as a paperboy and then decided to become a barkeep because every time he passed a pub during his route he only saw happy people inside.
+Golad, the late owner of Dave’s Stagecoach, began working as a paperboy and then decided to become a barkeep, because every time he passed a pub during his route, he only saw happy people inside.

-So he started working at Fox’s Tavern at 18th and Vine to learn the bar business and then found a prime spot to strike out on his own in 1952 in Westport.
+Dave first started working at Fox’s Tavern at 18th and Vine to learn the bar business.
+In 1952 he found a prime spot in Westport to strike out on his own.

-At the time, Meierhoff’s and Kelly’s were the only pubs in business other than Dave’s.
+At the time, Meierhoff’s and Kelly’s were the only other pubs in business.
 Today you can buy a drink in more than 30 Westport bars and restaurants, but only Dave’s and Kelly’s can share the bar and business stories that helped shape the Westport entertainment district for six centuries and counting.

 Then the lines stopped.
-In 2008 the Missouri smoking ban passed and the lines to Dave’s turned to tumbleweeds.
-Dave’s lost 40% of its business overnight but prevailed by building a smoker’s patio and securing a 3 a.m. liquor license, which frequently generated more revenue in two hours than the 14 hours prior.
+In 2008 the Missouri smoking ban passed; the lines to Dave’s turned to tumbleweeds.
+Dave’s lost 40 percent of the bar’s business overnight but prevailed by building a smoker’s patio and securing a 3 a.m. liquor license, which frequently generated more revenue in two hours than the 14 hours prior.

 When tabs started hitting the point of ridiculous, Jim put up a wipe board that he labeled Dave’s Deadbeats to shame customers into paying down their tabs.
 Other than a few customers dying prior to settling up, most patrons paid up to avoid the humiliation.